naman14310/Interview_Prep/Coding Notes/Sliding Window/sliding window.md

 <br>

 #### 10. Smallest Range Covering Elements from K Lists (Too Tricky)
-You have k lists of sorted integers in non-decreasing order.
+You have k lists of sorted integers.
 Find the smallest range that includes at least one number from each of the k lists.

 Input: nums = [[4,10,15,24,26],[0,9,12,20],[5,18,22,30]]